lazorfuzz/liowebrtc/README.md

 `stopLocalVideo()` - stops all local media streams

-`stopScreenShare()` - stops the screen share stream and removes it from the room

 `transmit(peer, messageType, payload)` - sends a message to a single peer in the room via the signaling server (similar to `whisper`, but not p2p).
 Listen for peers' transmissions on the `receivedSignalData` event.
-- `Peer peer` the object representing the peer and its peer connection
+- `Peer peer` - the object representing the peer and its peer connection
-- `string messageType` a label, usually a string, that describes the payload
+- `string messageType` - an arbitrary label, usually a string, that describes the payload
-- `object payload` any kind of data sent by the peer, usually an object
+- `object payload` - any kind of data sent by the peer, usually an object

 `unmute()` - unmutes the audio stream to your peers (resumes sending audio in the WebRTC audio channel)
 - `float volume` - the volume level, between 0 and 1

 `whisper(peer, messageType, payload)` - sends a message to a single peer in the room via the default p2p data channel.
 Listen for peers' whispers on the `receivedPeerData` event.
-- `Peer peer` the object representing the peer and its peer connection
+- `Peer peer` - the object representing the peer and its peer connection
-- `string messageType` a label, usually a string, that describes the payload
+- `string messageType` - an arbitrary label, usually a string, that describes the payload
-- `object payload` any kind of data sent by the peer, usually an object
+- `object payload` - any kind of data sent by the peer, usually an object

 ## Signaling

 WebRTC needs to be facilitated with signaling; a service that acts as a matchmaker for peers before they establish direct video/audio/data channels.
 Signaling can be done in any way, e.g. via good old fashioned carrier pigeons.
 Signaling services only need to fulfill the absolute minimal role of matchmaking peers.

 [Signalmaster](https://github.com/andyet/signalmaster) is a [socket.io](http://socket.io/) server signaling solution, and is very easy to set up. socket.io enables real-time, bidirectional communication between a client and server via web sockets.
-It also allows us to easily segment peers into "rooms."
+It also allows us to easily segment peers into rooms.

 For emitting data to peers, LioWebRTC provides a unified, event-based API that enables peers to seamlessly switch between `shout`ing (p2p data channels) or `broadcast`ing (socket.io) to all the peers in a room.
 It's up to you to decide which protocol to use, but socket.io should ideally only be used for transmitting things like metadata, one-off events, etc. Both protocols are real-time, bidirectional, and event-based.